- Player Fiction: The Beginning (Part 1)

-- Story: Into the Unknown – The Recovery (Part 1)
+- Player Fiction: Into the Unknown – The Recovery (Part 1)

-- Story: Into the Unknown – The Recovery (Part 2)
+- Player Fiction: Into the Unknown – The Recovery (Part 2)

-- Story: Into the Unknown – Salvation (Part 1)
+- Player Fiction: Into the Unknown – Salvation (Part 1)

 I started this article a year ago and it’s been sitting in my drafts ever since.
 It’s another part of fluff for my Chaos Marines warband, Disciples of Twilight.
 I’m not entirely sure why I never published it though likely because I thought some literary genius would strike me and what I did write would seem like trash.
 But, as I mentioned recently, I want to step back more into the hobby elements of 40K and that’s revived my interest in writing.
 Trash or not, it’s time to put this article out there.

 This is the third part in the fluff I’ve written regarding the Disciples of Twilight’s origin but the first part in this particular feature.
 The other fluff can be seen to the right here if you care to refresh yourself or read it for the first time.

 It had been 10 years since Ghostwrath had arrived mysteriously on the planet known as Forlorn.
 In that time other Space Marines from his former chapter Fate’s Angels had also come to the planet through the same swirling portal that had brought him there.
 Each and every one of them to appear had also failed in their fate quest; a total of 20 Marines including Ghostwrath.